Always intimate, never confessional.

-On the 80th anniversary of the Holocaust, I reflect on how Anne Frank’s story challenges us to confront today’s world.
+On the 80th anniversary of the Holocaust, Anne Frank’s story continues to invite deep reflection on the nature of hope and suffering.
 (The Red Hook Star-Revue)

-A ceiling collapse prompts a vintage collector to reconsider what really matters (“Readers Write” in The Sun)
+A ceiling collapse forces a vintage collector to reconsider what really matters.
+(The Sun)

-Italian fashion meets same-sex love in 1990s New York (“My Story” in The Gay & Lesbian Review)
+Italian fashion meets same-sex love in 1990s New York.
+(The Gay & Lesbian Review)

 Struggling to find the right way to mourn a dead ex-boyfriend (Finalist for the 2021 Brooklyn Film & Arts Nonfiction Prize)